Dominican Republic 365

 Cabeza de Toro is the least crowded of the main Punta Cana beaches, making it an excellent choice if you crave more space and a quieter vibe.

-More beaches to explore near Cabeza de Toro Beach
+More shoreline to explore near Cabeza de Toro Beach